-Standalone systems in the following areas:

-- biometric systems not classified as prohibited AI; - safety components in critical infrastructure systems including digital infrastructure; - systems related to access to, and/or evaluating, education and vocational training; - systems related to employee recruitment and/or performance management; - certain systems related to essential private and public services/benefits such as healthcare, benefits, creditworthiness checks and life and healthcare insurance risk assessment and pricing; - certain systems related to law enforcement such as risk assessment/ profiling, predictive policing, facial recognition and evidence analysis; - certain systems related to migration, asylum and border control such as polygraphs, risk assessments, and asylum applications and - certain systems related to administration of justice and democratic processes such as systems used by a judicial authority in applying the law and systems affecting voter decisions.
+Al Systems as Products or Safety Component of Products Standalone Al Systems An AI system will be classified as a high-risk system if that system is: Standalone systems in the following areas: intended to be used as a safety component of a product, or if it is itself a product, covered by EU biometric systems not classified as prohibited AI; safety components in critical harmonisation legislation (which is listed in Annex II of infrastructure systems including digital infrastructure; the Al Act).
+Examples of such products include machinery, toys, marine equipment, medical devices and motor vehicles . systems related to access to, and/or evaluating, education and vocational training; systems related to employee recruitment and/or performance management; certain systems related to essential private and public services/benefits such as healthcare, benefits, creditworthiness checks and life and healthcare insurance risk assessment and pricing; certain systems related to law enforcement such as risk assessment profiling, predictive policing, facial recognition and evidence analysis; certain systems related to migration, asylum and border control such as polygraphs, risk assessments, and asylum applications and certain systems related to administration of justice and democratic processes such as systems used by a judicial authority in applying the law and systems affecting voter decisions.